-Indonesia earthquake: torrents of 'liquid soil' washed away buildings
+Indonesia earthquake: Torrents of 'liquid soil' washed away buildings

 In Petobo town the ground under the length of an entire main road was torn up, with the tide of soil leaving broken stretches of tarmac-topped debris in wave-shaped mounds and troughs.

-"Liquefaction occurs when loose sandy soils with shallow groundwater are subjected to sudden loading such as shaking from an earthquake," said Jonathan Stewart, professor of Civil and Environmental Engineering Department at UCLA.
+"Liquefaction occurs when loose sandy soils with shallow groundwater are subjected to sudden loading such as shaking from an earthquake," said Jonathan Stewart, a professor in the Civil and Environmental Engineering Department at the University of California, Los Angeles.

 Many experts liken the process to waves lapping on a sandy beach.
 When the waves come in, the sand softens, but when the waves withdraw, the sand stiffens.